Procurement Explained

 Negotiating the terms of a contract must take into account all of the above.

 Depending on the commodity or service, the basic elements of price, delivery, quality, service, payment terms, and other operational issues need to be agreed upon.
+These are the foundations of any successful contract negotiation.

 These include defining:

 • The key performance indicators (KPIs) that will be used to monitor supplier performance.
+Poorly defined KPIs often lead to contract disputes because performance expectations are interpreted differently once the contract is live.

 • Reporting requirements - content, frequency, and review meetings.